-Earlier in 2017, the New York Times reported that in a study of 15,000 employed persons, 43% worked remotely.
+Earlier in 2017, Noel Griffith, Ph.D. reported that working remotely has grown by 44% in the past 5 years.
 It comes as no surprise that this number is on the rise.
 Working remotely offers a wide variety of benefits—setting your own schedule, working from anywhere in the world, ditching the morning commute, and more. – Top 10 Tips for Home-Based Success

 However, if you aren’t proactive in setting yourself up for success when managing your new-found freedom, working remotely might be a flop for you.
 You might be wondering…Can I get my work done?
 How will I concentrate at home?
 What if I need support from a coworker?
 How will I stay productive working remotely?
 These are all valid questions and concerns.